llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph_Doc.md

 -   4 bits reserved for the action: reset, set / read parameters, run, stop
 -   4 bits for the number of data streams to process in the "data" structure
 -   4 bits for the "**preset**" : the default values embedded in the code of the nanoApps.
 A "set parameter" command will patch the parameters on top preset.

--   8 bits for extra parameters

 The "stream_handle" parameter has two meanings:

--   During a reset command it is a pointer to the list of memory addresses (of type \*\*intPtr_t, intPtr_t uint32_t or uint64_t depending on the processor architecture) requested by the nanoApp and described in its manifest.
+-   During a reset command it is a pointer to the list of memory addresses (of type "intPtr_t" which is *uint32_t or *uint64_t depending on the processor architecture) requested by the nanoApp and described in its manifest.
 The first address of the list is the "instance": the static memory which differentiates this nanoApp for other replicas in the graph

--   For the other commands it is pointer to the instance (type
+-   For the other commands it is pointer to the instance (type intPtr_t)
-    \*intPtr_t)

 The "stream_xdmbuffer" parameter has three meanings: